ccastro25/Creating_domain_in_Active_directory/README.md

 #### Do You Need to Have an Actual Domain to Set Up a Domain in Active Directory?

-No, you don't need an actual internet domain to set up a domain in Active Directory.
+***No***, you don't need an actual internet domain to set up a domain in Active Directory.
 You can create a local domain for internal use.
 When setting up Active Directory, you can choose a unique domain name, such as `example.local` or `internal.companyname`, which will work within your network environment.
 This local domain won't be accessible from the internet but will function perfectly for managing resources and users within your local network.

 ---